Ponies

 Don't feed the ponies

-Please do not feed the ponies
+Please do not feed or touch the ponies.

 • It encourages them to stay near the road where they might be killed or seriously injured.

 • The food we enjoy is not a natural or healthy diet for ponies and can make them very ill.
+This includes carrots and apples, which can upset their digestive system and even cause them to choke.

 • Ponies will learn to expect food from people and might frighten or hurt them in an attempt to get more food.